 Robert Rosenfield recently completed a supercharger for a restored 1960s Honda 50 mini trail bike.
 The parts for the supercharger body were mostly cut on a manual Sherline mill, but the turbine itself was cut using CNC on the Sherline mill.
 Click on any photo to view a larger image.

 The Honda Trail 50 minibike fitted with the custom supercharger makes more horsepower.
 Also shown is Robert’s shop with the sheet metal enclosure for the mill.

 The blades shown in these photos were made with a straight cut.
-Robert has made later models where the tool path is a curve rather than straight, as he feels this should achieve better air movement as well as making for a more impressive looking part.
+Robert has made later models where the tool path is a curve rather than straight, as he feels this should achieve better air movement as well as make for a more impressive-looking part.